ronniesong0809/kwindex/README.md

 KWIndex { word: ["Hey", "world"] }
 ```
 Everything went well!
-It parse the text and add to the list without issue, and successfully print its is_empty check, lenght, and matches number.
+It parse the text and add to the list without issue, and successfully print its is_empty check, length, and the number of matches.

 ## Test
 To test the library crate, type the command below: